 In 2012, higher-ups at CowBos Liquid Feeds (a division of the Penny Newman Grain Co.) began to wonder if there was a better way to calculate feed usage and mix percentages of the CowBos liquid feed supplement.
 At the time, vendors used scratch paper, pens and calculators to compute feed-mix ratios.
-Now, thanks to our iPad app development services, they have an app that figures the calculations for them smack dab in the middle of the muddy, cow-packed pasture.
+Now, thanks to our iPad app development services, CowBos has a FileMaker Go livestock feed management app that figures the calculations smack dab in the middle of the muddy, cow-packed pasture.

 For years, CowBos vendors made these calculations by hand.
 Imagine the time devoted to the task.
 The system was also time-consuming on the invoicing end.
 Under the paper-based system, CowBos dealers had to sort through the paper slips provided by the drivers in order to invoice the cattle ranchers each month.

-The app is kind of a cash cow.
+The FileMaker Go livestock feed management app is kind of a cash cow.
 It has increased sales for Penny Newman while decreasing administrative costs for dealers.
 As reported in Feed & Grain magazine, the new technology has boosted sales, improved billing and led to more accurate food supplement recommendations.